vk-cs/docs-public/docs/en/tools-for-using-services/account/concepts/quotasandlimits/quotasandlimits.md

 ## Quotas and technical limits

-Technical limits are the limitations of the platform due to the features of the VK Cloud architecture.
+Technical limits are restrictions related to the specifics of the VK Cloud architecture.
+These limits cannot be exceeded.

-Some of the limits are strict, they cannot be exceeded physically.
-For example, the limit on [4 GPUs per instance](#virtual_machines_9c2b1861) is related to the limitation of KVM technology, which does not allow connecting more than 4 video cards to one virtual machine.

 Other limits are not related to physical limitations and are based on the operational requirements of the services.
 For example, [network restrictions](#nets) are introduced to ensure optimal network performance and stable operation.